zopefoundation/ZEO/README.rst

 Server configuration
 --------------------

-The script runzeo.py runs the ZEO server.
-The server can be configured using command-line arguments or a config file.
-This document only describes the config file.
-Run runzeo.py -h to see the list of command-line arguments.
+The script ``runzeo`` runs the ZEO server.
+The server can be configured using command-line arguments or a configuration file.
+This document only describes the configuration file.
+Run ``runzeo`` -h to see the list of command-line arguments.

 The configuration file specifies the underlying storage the server